ualibweb/UALIB_ChemStructures/README.md

  * UALIB_Chemical_Structures_REGID.csv (tab delimited)
  * UALIB_Chemical_Structures_REGID.sdf (SDfile)

+2. /StructureData/raw/CA_Marvin - files in here are the the original ChemAxon MarvinSketch v19.27 .mrv chemical structure files.

-2. /StructureData/raw - files in here are the the original indexing files which include PubChem Sketcher V2.4 CACTVS Kekule SMILES, our internal REGID, substance name, thesis citation, and permalink.
+2. /StructureData/raw/CSV - files in here are the the original indexing files which include ChemAxon MarvinSketch v19.27 Daylight Kekule SMILES, our internal REGID, substance name, thesis citation, and permalink.

 3. /StructureData/rdkit_processed_csv - same as number 2, only adding RDKit
 calculated InChI and InChIKeys for the substances.
 The RDKit version used is labeled